robertkng/poi/README.md

 Approach Taken
 I decided to create the MVC model first to organize how I would connect everything.
+Once everything was connected, I added to user authentication.
+Once that was set up, I finished off with the styling.
+I made sure I hit the requirements before I attempted to patch up any user experience issues.

 Unsolved problems